lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial5/tutorial.rst

 ..  container:: figurelegend

-    Cracked silicon oxide after the addition of hydrogen atoms.
+    Figure: Cracked silicon oxide after the addition of hydrogen atoms.
     The atoms are colored by their charges, with the newly added hydrogen atoms appearing as small greenish spheres.